MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/view-licenses-and-services-with-office-365-powershell.md

 - PowerShell
 ms.assetid: bb5260a9-a6a3-4f34-b19a-06c6699f6723

-description: "Explains how to use Office 365 PowerShell to view information about the licensing plans, services, and licenses that are available in your Office 365 organization."
+description: "Explains how to use PowerShell for Microsoft 365 to view information about the licensing plans, services, and licenses that are available in your Office 365 organization."
 ---

-# View licenses and services with Office 365 PowerShell
+# View licenses and services with PowerShell for Microsoft 365

 Every Office 365 subscription consists of the following elements: